NINAnor/NOFAInsert/docs/source/developer-manual.rst

 .. hint::

-   Execute the script from plugin main directory.
+   Call the script from plugin main directory.

 GitHub Repository
 =================